-Conditions of Approval 119 and 120 are proposed to be deleted because the former Land Conservation Contract applying to the 70 acre Mining site has completed phase out.
-The requirement for an off-site easement exchange in Condition 121 should not have been included in the original approval of Modified Alternative 2 because the alternative haul route avoided land under an open space easement.
-These clean up amendments should be made regardless of the Board's decision with respect to the proposal.
+Former Condition of Approval 120 is deleted because the former Land Conservation Contract applying to the 70-acre mining site has completed phase out and the approved Modified Alternative 2 haul route avoids agricultural land under an open space easement.
+This clean up amendment should be made regardless of the Board's decision on the proposed modifications.

-Condition of Approval 133/Mitigation Measure D.1b/3.3-1 is proposed to be amended to allow encroachment into wetlands and riparian habitat as shown in the Applicant's plans for relocation of Americano Creek.
-This Condition has also been amended to clarify that setbacks from designated critical habitat, i.e. critical CTS habitat, do not apply to sites that were reviewed pursuant to the California Environmental Quality Act and approved prior to the designation of the relevant critical habitat in the General Plan.
+Condition of Approval 133/Mitigation Measure D.1b/3.3-1 is amended to allow encroachment into wetlands and riparian habitat as shown in the Applicant's plans for relocation of Americano Creek.
+This Condition has also been amended to clarify that setbacks from designated critical habitat, i.e. critical California Tiger Salamander (CTS) habitat designated in the General Plan, do not apply to sites that were reviewed pursuant to the California Environmental Quality Act and approved prior to the designation of the relevant critical habitat in the General Plan.

-Condition 145/Mitigation Measures 3.6-2, 3.6-3, 3.6-4, and 3.6-5 are proposed to be added to address potential impacts to Cultural resources associated with the relocation of Americano Creek.
+Condition 145/Mitigation Measures 3.6-2, 3.6-3, 3.6-4, and 3.6-5 are added to address potential impacts to Cultural resources associated with the relocation of Americano Creek.